thenicebro/scenarios/linux/challenge-cancel-file-change/step1.md

            modified:   myfile.txt
    ```

-2. Use the restore command to undo the changes and restore the file to its previous state.
+2. Use the restore command to undo the changes and restore the file `myfile.txt` to its previous state.

    ```bash
    On branch master